FrancescoPola/Response-div-stability-competitive-communities/README.md

 - Supplementary_info3.Rmd: Analysis of the results of the Empirical Dynamic Modelling used to calculate species interactions.

 - Symmetry and Magnitude.Rmd: contains an exploratory analysis looking at how magnitude and and symmentry (two dimensions of imbalance) change with species richness and distribution of species responses.

+Data: Contains the datasets needed to reproduce the analysis.

+Figures_ms: Contains all the figures presented in the manuscript that are generated mainly in the .Rmd file called "Supplementary_info1".

+Management: Information regarding project management and author contributions.

+old:_exploratory Contains deprecated or older code used in exploratory analysis.

+r: Stores custom R functions used in the analysis.

 Reports: folder containing the .html and .pdf files generated knitting the .Rmd documents in the "Code" folder